kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 You have completed the following tasks:

 - Created a workspace
-- Downloaded file for KQL database and created a KQL database
+- Downloaded the file for the KQL database and created a KQL database
 - Used KQL to query the sales table
 - Created a Power BI report from a KQL Query set